mirooon/AllegroAPI-Multiaccounts-WinForm-App/README.md

 ## Allegro Sandbox

-Application has been tested using Allegro Sandbox API so don't forget change web reference
+Application has been tested using Allegro Sandbox API so don't forget to change web reference

 ![Design](http://i63.tinypic.com/2yl4fhj.jpg)